wp-plugins/advanced-iframe/readme.txt

 select the one you like and save again.

 == Changelog ==
+= 5.9.1 =
+- Fix: Removed returns which could lead to unwanted spaces around the iframe
+- Fix: Fixed wrong comparison of parameter.

 = 5.9 =
 - New: Lazy load of iframes with treshold and fadein.
 Iframes can be loaded after the parent is done or the iframe is shown in the viewport!
 (Pro)
 - New: Better input validation.
 Avoids configuration errors.